Inalienable Rights: Free and Enslaved Blacks Crafting a Life in the Shenandoah Valley

 The Hite family at Belle Grove owned and enslaved 276 men, women, and children from 1783 to 1851.
 Their lives and legacy must not be forgotten.
 Research is underway to learn about the contributions of the enslaved to the success of the Belle Grove.
 Please join this ongoing process of discovery and conversation.

-The event will include Cedar Creek and Belle Grove National Historical Park, The Slave Dwelling Project, and the Shenandoah Valley Black Heritage Project, and other local groups.
+The event will include Cedar Creek and Belle Grove National Historical Park, The Slave Dwelling Project, Not Your Momma's History, and the Shenandoah Valley Black Heritage Project, and other local groups.
 The Slave Dwelling Project’s mission is to identify and assist property owners with documenting and preserving extant slave dwellings and they bring people together to talk about these important spaces of American history.
 While Belle Grove’s slave quarters have long ago been removed, the Slave Dwelling Project will discuss the lower level of the Manor House, one place where the enslaved worked and may have slept.
 There will also be an opportunity to learn about the archaeological evidence that has been found where Belle Grove’s slave quarters once stood.

 10:00 am Belle Grove opens